d3plus/d3plus-axis/example/axis-orient.md

 # Changing Axis Orientation

-Axes can be to constructed in 4 different orientations (top, right, bottom, or left).
-Shorthand classes are available, as in the [getting started example], but the main class can also be used in conjunction with the [.orient( )](https://github.com/d3plus/d3plus-axis#Axis.orient) method.
+Axes can be to constructed in 4 different orientations: top, right, bottom, or left.
+Shorthand classes are available, as in the [getting started example](http://d3plus.org/examples/d3plus-axis/getting-started/), but the main [Axis](http://d3plus.org/docs/#Axis) class can also be used in conjunction with the [.orient( )](http://d3plus.org/docs/#Axis.orient) method to manually set the orientation:

 ```js
 var axis = new d3plus.Axis()